studioudjat/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Discord-Bot

 This is a very simple code to create a Discord bot that interact with ChatGPT API.
+Note that this bot is run in your local environment.

 # Requirement